paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

     (ix) any housing assistance program administered by the Department of Housing and Urban Development that involves initial and periodic review of an applicant’s or participant’s income, except that return information may be disclosed under this clause only on written request by the Secretary of Housing and Urban Development and only for use by officers and employees of the Department of Housing and Urban Development with respect to applicants for and participants in such programs.
     Only return information from returns with respect to net earnings from self-employment and wages may be disclosed under this paragraph for use with respect to any program described in clause (viii)(IV).

-(8) **Disclosure of certain return information by Social Security Administration to Federal, State, and local child support enforcement agencies**
+(8) **Disclosure of certain return information by Social Security Administration to Federal, State, tribal, and local child support enforcement agencies**

-  (A) *In general* — Upon written request, the Commissioner of Social Security shall disclose directly to officers and employees of a Federal or State or local child support enforcement agency return information from returns with respect to social security account numbers, net earnings from self-employment (as defined in section 1402), wages (as defined in section 3121(a) or 3401(a)), and payments of retirement income which have been disclosed to the Social Security Administration as provided by paragraph (1) or (5) of this subsection.
+  (A) *In general* — Upon written request, the Commissioner of Social Security shall disclose directly to officers and employees of a Federal, State, tribal, or local child support enforcement agency return information from returns with respect to social security account numbers, net earnings from self-employment (as defined in section 1402), wages (as defined in section 3121(a) or 3401(a)), and payments of retirement income which have been disclosed to the Social Security Administration as provided by paragraph (1) or (5) of this subsection.

   (B) *Restriction on disclosure* — The Commissioner of Social Security shall disclose return information under subparagraph (A) only for purposes of, and to the extent necessary in, establishing and collecting child support obligations from, and locating, individuals owing such obligations.
-For purposes of the preceding sentence, the term “child support obligations” only includes obligations which are being enforced pursuant to a plan described in section 454 of the Social Security Act which has been approved by the Secretary of Health and Human Services under part D of title IV of such Act.
+For purposes of the preceding sentence, the term “child support obligations” only includes obligations which are being enforced pursuant to the provisions of part D of title IV of the Social Security Act.
+The information disclosed to any child support enforcement agency under subparagraph (A) with respect to any individual with respect to whom child support obligations are sought to be established or enforced may be disclosed by such agency to any agent of such agency which is under contract with such agency for purposes of, and to the extent necessary in, establishing and collecting child support obligations from, and locating, individuals owing such obligations.

-  (C) *State or local child support enforcement agency* — For purposes of this paragraph, the term “State or local child support enforcement agency” means any agency of a State or political subdivision thereof operating pursuant to a plan described in subparagraph (B).
+  (C) *State, tribal, or local child support enforcement agency* — For purposes of this paragraph, the term “State, tribal, or local child support enforcement agency” has the same meaning as when used in paragraph (6)(D).

 (9) **Disclosure of alcohol fuel producers to administrators of State alcohol laws** — Notwithstanding any other provision of this section, the Secretary may disclose—